kmizumar/ode-k8s/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-The custom docker image name (`pfnmaru/ozone:1.3.0-SNAPSHOT` in this example) will be used the next step.
+The custom docker image name (`pfnmaru/ozone:1.3.0-SNAPSHOT` in this example) will be used in the next step.

 Build docker images you want to run in ode-k8s
 ---